Xilinx/Alveo-Cards/docs/card-validation.md

 </table>

 # Card Validation
-XRT provides a utility to validate the [card installation](card-install.md) using the `xbutil validate` command.
-This checks for proper power connection, PCIe connection, SC version, as well as running bandwidth tests.
+XRT provides the `xbutil` utility which validates [card installation](card-install.md) using the `xbutil validate` command.
+It checks proper power connection, PCIe connection, SC version, as well as running bandwidth tests.
 Full details on this command can be found in the [Vitis Documentation](https://www.xilinx.com/html_docs/xilinx2020_2/vitis_doc/xbutilutility.html#fpx1536961754904).
+If validation fails, indicated by `ERROR: Some cards failed to validate.` the errors need to be addressed before the card can be used.

 ## This Page Covers

-This page covers issues users have reported when running the `xbutil validate` command.
+This page covers issues encountered when using `xbutil validate`.
 If your issue is not covered, please post on the [Xilinx forums](https://forums.xilinx.com/t5/Alveo-Accelerator-Cards/bd-p/alveo).

 ## You Will Need